Are you ready to discover your college program?

 A Ph.D. remains the highest degree a computer science professional can earn, but in the future more and more professionals in computer science may need to have a doctorate to land their dream jobs.
 The BLS projects that by 2022, more employers will require candidates to have a Ph.D., a 15.3% jump from 2012.
 With a Ph.D. in computer science, graduates can work as computer science professors or software developers.
 The salary a graduate earns depends on their degree, work experience, and job location.

 From start to finish, a Ph.D. in computer science takes four to five years to complete.
 Writing and researching a dissertation remains the most time-consuming part of the degree.
 Students complete about 72-90 credits.
 A comprehensive computer science Ph.D. program allows students to focus on computational biology, human-computer interaction, combinatorics, or language and information technologies.

 Professional Computer Science Organizations in Iowa

-Joining a computer science organization can be incredibly beneficial to students.
+Joining a computer science organization benefits students in all stages of their pursuit of computer science degrees.
 These organizations offer learners the chance to network with other computer science majors and professionals in the industry.
-Most on-campus student organizations also help their members find intern positions at local tech companies and attend tech events.
+Most on-campus student organizations also help members find internships with local companies and attend computer science-related events.
 Professional organizations typically arrange annual conferences, help members with job placement, and provide continuing education services.
 Below are some popular organizations available to students pursuing a computer science degree in Iowa.